-When the autopilot is connected, in the side panel click on and then click on Import PDI.
+When the autopilot is connected, in the side panel click on under the side panel click on and then click on Import PDI.

 Import a Configuration File

 The Import Configuration option displays a window (shown in the previous figure) where the user can select a file to be uploaded.
 The option of interest for the scope of this section is Build from template.
 The software is fitted with a set of default configurations (templates) so the user can have reference of what a fixed wing, quadcopter or ground configuration should look like.